Our civil engineering software’s user interface has several features that will be examined in detail in the following sections.

 The Map View is the project’s main display area.

 The Compass Rose shows the orientation of the Map View relative to North.
-Placing the cursor over the Compass Rose causes it to change into a 3D Navigator allowing the user better control over the 2D and 3D orientation of the Map View.
+Rotating the Map View while in the 3D view mode causes the Compass Rose to orient into a 3D mode allowing the user better control over the 2D and 3D orientation of the Map View.

 Multiple Project Tabs